public-key-cryptography/public-key-editor/README.md

 	messages that are sent unencrypted.)
 The email client could check both the headers and the list strings for the message states because different email providers could use different protocols.

-	The client program could also store the email hashes and message states in a file but then the user would have to use the same computer or store the mail folder / directory on a USB storage device.
-This feature hasn't been implemented yet.
+	The client program stores the message hashes and message states in a file but the user has to use the same computer or store the mail folder / directory on a USB storage device to view the message states.
+(The program uses the hash of the from address + the number of bytes because the program doesn't know the hash of the email messages from the List screen.)

 	Until the problem of storing public keys on email servers is solved, email encryption will not be- come widely used.
 A few hundred thousand to a few million people might use encryption by copying